 In the same category goes: “I’m thinking about a new product, but can I launch it under the same brand?”
-“I’m thinking of starting a monthly newsletter, but what exactly are my themes and what can I credibly address?”
+“I’m thinking of starting a monthly newsletter, but what exactly are my themes, and what can I credibly address?”
 “My website requires a make-over, but what’s the right tone of voice and visual identity for it?”
 The common denominator here is a lack of clarity that often causes an inconsistent brand experience.

 An exemplary brand when it comes to consistency is Disney.
 Its essence and what it sells is ‘magic’.
 That magical feeling is what you get whenever and wherever you interact with the brand.
-Not only when you watch a movie, but also when you’re in a theme park or buy merchandise and toys.
-The essence and vision around adding magic to people’s everyday life is consistently translated into a total brand experience across all touch points.
+Not only when you watch a movie but also when you’re in a theme park or buy merchandise and toys.
+The essence and vision around adding magic to people’s everyday life are consistently translated into a total brand experience across all touch points.

 ADVICE: Make sure you begin your branding and marketing adventures with the question of all questions: what is the most inspiring and compelling thing you can convey about your brand to your audience?
 In short, what is the essential promise of your brand and to whom do you promise it?
 If this is clear, so will be your choices on how to bring the brand to life.
 There’s a reason why they say: identity is destiny.

-5. The brand essence is too fluffy and therefore hard to communicate.
+5. The brand essence is too fluffy and, therefore hard to communicate.

-“I lack a clear 30 second elevator pitch for my brand.”
+“I lack a clear 30-second elevator pitch for my brand.”

 For a long time, Apple’s pitch has been: “We are here for those who dare to think differently.
-Our products are beautifully designed, intuitive and user friendly.
+Our products are beautifully designed, intuitive and user-friendly.
 We sell creativity and fun.
-We can do this since in everything we do, we try to challenge the status quo.”
+We can do this since in everything we do.
+We try to challenge the status quo.”